kyun33/MealSwipeMDB/src/services/README.md

 - `markMessageAsRead(id)` - Mark a message as read
 - `markAllMessagesAsRead(orderId, userId)` - Mark all messages in an order as read

+**Real-time Messaging**: The messaging system uses Supabase Realtime (WebSockets) to provide instant message delivery.
+Messages are automatically synchronized across all connected clients in real-time.
+Requires enabling Realtime for the `messages` table (see setup instructions below).

 ### Ratings (`api/ratings.ts`)
 - `getRatings(userId)` - Get all ratings for a user
 - `getRatingsByOrder(orderId)` - Get ratings for an order